TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

    should be manually entered in the TYPO3 backend explain where it should go there.

 <options>
-   The following options may be used, all options but :rst:`caption` are
+   The following options may be used, all options are optional, but :rst:`caption` is highly recommended:
-   optional:

    .. code-block:: rst